yermandy/GenD/README.md

 ## Inference using Gradio UI

-We also provide a Gradio-based web UI for inference, install all dependencies as described in the [Training](#training) section, then run:
+We provide a Gradio-based web UI for inference, install all dependencies as described in the [Training](#training) section, then run:

 ``` bash
 python app/run.py
 ```

-<video controls src="media/gradio.mov" title="Title"></video>
+<video controls src="media/gradio.mp4" title="Title"></video>

 ## Training